cosmos/gravity-bridge/spec/peg_zone_spec.md

 ![Cosmos to Ethereum](./pegzone-to-ether.jpg)

-1. the ABCI app receives an IBC packet from the hub that requests for locking Cosmos tokens and handles it according to the IBC specification.
+1. the ABCI app receives an `IBCOutgoing` from the hub that requests for locking Cosmos tokens and handles it according to the IBC specification.
 The ABCI app generates a valid Ethereum transaction containing {address, denomination, amount, nonce}, and writes it to its state.
 1. Each signing app is watching for new transactions in the ABCI state, and detects the new transaction.
 1. Each signing app signs the transaction using secp256k1 using a key that is known to the Ethereum smart contracts.
-1. Each signing app submits their signatures back to the ABCI app for replication.
+1. Each signing app submits their signatures back to the ABCI app as `SignOutgoingMsg` for replication.
 1. The relayer processes, which periodically query the ABCI app's transactions, see that the transaction has reached the required signature threshold.
 1. One of the relayers send the transaction to the smart contract by calling the `mint` function.